 Or perhaps that's just too complicated.
 Perhaps Oswald's ordering a 36 inch rifle, which would have fit inside the bag, is just a coincidence.
 Perhaps the under-sized nature of the bag came as a result of something as simple as Day's grabbing too small a sample, and his or the FBI's reluctance to use materials not traceable to the book depository while creating the bag placed in evidence.
 We may never know.

-But if one should make it through the paper bag minefield and come out convinced that all was on the up and up with the evidence presented to the commission, one should also consider that neither the FBI on its own or at the Warren Commission's request inspected the inside of a similar paper bag after it had carried the rifle around, if just, y'know, to see if there should have been marks inside the bag.
+Still, even if one should make it through the paper bag minefield and come out convinced that all was on the up and up with the evidence presented to the commission, one should also consider that neither the FBI on its own or at the Warren Commission's request inspected the inside of a similar paper bag after it had carried the rifle around, if just, y'know, to see if there should have been marks inside the bag.
 The suggestion by the FBI's expert Cadigan that the rifle may have been wrapped in cloth inside the bag shouldn't have cut off such an inquiry, seeing as no cloth was found with the bag or in the sniper's nest.

 Something happened there and we don't know what it was, now do we?